-The following matrix gives a broad overview of the features of texts that are suitable for learners at the first three stages of the ELLP (Foundation Stage to Stage 2).
+The following matrix gives a broad overview of the features of texts that are suitable for learners at the Foundation Stage and Stages 1-3 of the ELLP.
 There is no matrix provided to indicate reading behaviours at the various stages because the interplay between the level of complexity of a text, factors affecting text difficulty for individual learners, and learners' text-processing skills is too complex to be presented in this way.
 A learner will be able to read more complex texts when they receive a lot of support from the teacher, already know something about and are interested in what they are reading, and feel confident.
 The same learner will cope with reading less complex texts when they are reading independently, have little background knowledge, feel insecure, and/or are not very interested in the text.